lbke/vulcan-resources-schema/README.md

 This package is meant to allow automatic generation of Vulcan schemas from trusted sources (Schema.org for the moment).

-It is an experimental work under progress.
+It is a totally experimental work.
 Use with caution.

 ## Usage